woogieboogie-jl/push-engine-contract/README.md

 * **`REPORT_VERIFIER` missing** → make sure you granted the role to your transmitter's address.
 * **LINK balance 0** → top up via faucet and approve LINK spend if needed.
+* **Missing PRIVATE_KEY** → `forge script` will silently fall back to Foundry's default dev key and assign contract roles to `0x1804c8AB1F12E6bbf3894d4083f33e07309d1f38`.
+Always pass your key via `--private-key …` *or* export it in `.env`/shell.

 Happy building! 🚀

 [Chainlink Docs]: https://docs.chain.link/data-streams/crypto-streams?page=1&testnetPage=1&testnetSearch=eth

+---

+> **Security notice** – This repository contains a lightly-patched version of
+> Adrastia's `DataStreamsFeed.sol`.
+The code **has not been audited by
+> Chainlink Labs**.
+A comprehensive, independent security review is strongly
+> recommended before any production use.